Wedding at Cana: Interpretation

 The Wedding Feast takes place in Cana shortly after the call of Philip and Nathanael.
 According to John 21:2, Cana was Nathanael's hometown.

 Although none of the synoptic Gospels mentions the wedding at Cana, Christian tradition based on John 2:11 holds that this is the first public miracle of Jesus.
 It is considered to have symbolic importance as the first of the seven signs in the Gospel of John by which Jesus' divine status is attested, and around which the gospel is structured.
 Jesus will later return to Cana, where John 4:46–54 describes him healing a Capernaum official's young son; the second sign in the Gospel of John.

 The story has had considerable importance in the development of Roman Catholic theology.
 Bishop Fulton J. Sheen thought that it is very likely that it was one of Mary's relatives who was being married.
 This would mean Mary and her relatives would be embarrassed if they appeared inhospitable by running out of wine, giving Mary a reason to ask Jesus to intervene.
 Sheen further suggests that as Jesus arrived with additional guests, they may have contributed to the wines running short.
 When his mother advises Jesus that their hosts are running out of wine, he says "Woman, what has this to do with me?"
 Sheen sees an echo of the Protevangelium of Genesis 3:15 "I will put enmity between you and the woman, and between your offspring and hers", marking the commencement of Jesus' redemptive ministry.
 Jesus will again address her as "Woman" in John 19:26, when he entrusts his mother to his disciple John, "Woman, behold, your son."

 The gospel account of Jesus being invited to a wedding, attending, and using his divine power to save the celebrations from disaster are taken as evidence of his approval for marriage and earthly celebrations.
-It has also been used as an argument against the teetotalism practiced among certain Protestant Christian sects.
+It has also been used as an argument against the teetotalism practiced among certain Protestant Christian denominations.

 Interpreted allegorically, the good news and hope implied by the story are in the words of the steward of the Feast when he tasted the good wine, "Everyone serves the good wine first, and then the inferior wine after the guests have become drunk.
-But you have kept the good wine until now" (John 2:10, RSV).
+But you have kept the good wine until now" (John 2:10).
 This could be interpreted by saying simply that it is always darkest before the dawn, but good things are on the way.
 The more usual interpretation, however, is that this is a reference to the appearance of Jesus, whom the author of the Fourth Gospel regards as being himself "the good wine".
 According to Bill Day, the miracle may also be interpreted as the antitype of Moses' first public miracle of changing water (the Nile river) into blood.
 This would establish a symbolic link between Moses as the first saviour of the Jews through their escape from Egypt and Jesus as the spiritual saviour of all people.